Fire Losses: Causes, Trends, Issues

 (cigarettes, cigars, pipes, excluding matches or lighters)

-Lit smokers materials – cigarettes, are the number 1 ignition source in fatal fires.
+Lit smokers materials – cigarettes, are the number 4 ignition source in fires but the number 1 ignition source in fatal fires.

-Between 2011and 2015 there was a range of 14 to 25 fatalities.
+Between 2012 and 2016 there was a range of 14 to 25 fatalities.
 However, with the small number of incidents, a fire with multiple deaths can create variations that are not indicative of a trend.

 Structure Loss Fires* Ignition source: Appliances